simoncrowe/fastapi-per-object-permissions/README.md

 each database backend's latest durations for each test.

 Below is an example for the tests executed on a 2019 ThinkPad X1 Carbon running the Ubuntu OS.

-The relatively simple MongoDB implementation's performance is beaten only by the in-memory implementation based on python sets.
+The relatively simple MongoDB implementation's overall performance is beaten only by the in-memory implementation based on python sets.
 The neo4j implementation struggles with inserting large numbers of nodes and edges but otherwise generally outperforms the redis implementation.

-(This isn't intended as an objective database benchmark, but rather an rough exercise in curiosity based on quick implementations of the same interface.)
+(This isn't intended as an objective database benchmark, but rather an exercise in curiosity based on quick implementations of the same interface.)
 ```
 FASTEST DURATIONS FOR EACH TEST